senserf/picos/README.txt

     notably the bit rate for UART, which is needed by the U-U feature of UDAEMON's UART window.
 This feature is described in the updated document.
     See also R090519A in PICOS.

+R090526A:

+    It is now possible to have radio-less nodes (see the document).
+The format of input data has changed slightly (I have modified all the relevant data files in PicOS praxes) by including a new <radio> element encapsulating all the radio related parameters of a node.

+    By the same token the <channel> specification in the data set is now optional, e.g., you can set up the model of a single node not interfaced to a radio channel.

+    PHY interface for UART added (mode 'N' described in Serial.pdf in PicOS).
+    This interface is selected by using the mode attribute of <uart>, e.g.,
+    <uart rate="9600" bsize="12" mode="packet"> (see Apps/VUEE/XRSTest for
+    an illustration).

+    XRS (aka AB) protocol included.
+You can use it with any PHY, e.g., with the packet mode of UART (see Serial.pdf in PicOS).

+    Lots of cosmetics.
+Not everything has been tested yet.
+I am planning to add LCDG, OEP, and the functions operating on images (libLCDG), so this is just a snapshot.